 The Virginia Biotechnology Research Partnership Authority (“Authority”) is a political subdivision of the Commonwealth of Virginia created by Chapter 946 of the 1993 Virginia Acts of Assembly (the “Act”).
 The Authority has the power, among others, to plan, develop, construct and equip projects and to fix rents and fees and to issue bonds for qualifying projects.
 The Act created the Authority to:

 The Corporation, a private Virginia non-profit, non-stock corporation, was created to complement the purposes of the Authority.
 The Corporation’s purposes are to promote biotechnological and other scientific and technological research and to promote economic and industrial development.
-The Corporation’s activities include the administration of the Lighthouse Labs program and the SCORECard event.
-The day-to-day operations of the Authority and Corporation are the responsibility of the 3-person administrative staff.
+The Corporation’s activities include the fiduciary of the Build Back Better Regional Challenge Phase 1 and 2.
+The day-to-day operations of the Authority and Corporation are the responsibility of the 4-person administrative staff.

 In 1993, the City, Commonwealth and VCU participated in the establishment of a research park under the name “The Virginia Biotechnology Research Park (the “Research Park”).
 The VA Bio+Tech Park is a technology center dedicated to fostering development of Virginia’s biosciences industry through technology transfer, new business formation, expansion of existing businesses and business attraction.
 Located on 34 acres in downtown Richmond, Virginia, the Research Park is adjacent to the VCU Medical Center.